cartalyst/platform-menus/readme.md

 History and future capabilities.

-#### Complete
+### Complete

-- *xx-01-14* - v1.0.0
+#### xx-Jan-14 - v1.0.0

 - User can create new menus.
 - User can set menu name.
 - User can set menu slug.
 - User can create menu items.
 	- User can set the menu item name.
 	- User can set the menu item slug.
 	- User can set the menu item status.
 	- User can make the menu item children of a another menu item.
 	- User can set the menu item type.
 	- User can set the menu item url.
 	- User can set the menu item visibility.
 	- User can set the menu item link target.
 	- User can set the menu css class.
 	- USer can set a regular expression on the menu item for advanced "active" states.
 - User can update menu items.
 - User can delete menu items.
 - User can sort the menu items.
 - User can update menus.
 - User can delete menus.

 ## Versioning